james65535/h2k-Sessions/Coding/coding-week2.md

 Important Files/Folders:

-- config (a configuration file to store how you want your repo configured, there can be other config files such as a global config)
+- config: (a configuration file to store how you want your repo configured, there can be other config files such as a global config)
-- HEAD a link to a branch
+- HEAD: a link to a branch
-- hooks (a place for scripts which will run on state transitions similar to vRO)
+- hooks: (a place for scripts which will run on state transitions similar to vRO)
-- objects (Where the snapshots of your commits exist)
+- objects: (Where the compressed snapshots of your commits exist)

 Basic Operations